air-display/airplay-internal/src/service_discovery/raop_tcp.md

 # _raop._tcp

-The _raop_._tcp service is pointing to the backend RTSP server instance.
+The _raop_._tcp service points to the backend RTSP server instance.
 And the fields below must be included in the published service.

 | Field  | Required  | Description  | Sample Value  |
 |---|---|--------------------------------------------|---|